developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### State
 Used to configure the Whitelisting State, which determines whether the set of applications that can be installed and run on a Zebra Android device is controlled.

- -***Off***- Whitelisting is not used and no restrictions are placed on which applications can be installed and run.
+* ***Off***- Whitelisting is not used and no restrictions are placed on which applications can be installed and run.

- -***On***- Whitelisting is used and additional Managed Configurations can be specified to configure how the set of applications is controlled and which applications can be installed and run.
+* ***On***- Whitelisting is used and additional Managed Configurations can be specified to configure how the set of applications is controlled and which applications can be installed and run.

 -----